Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Problem Statement

 \section{Problem Statement}

-In this paper, we consider a multivehicle localization scenario with two robotic vehicles, appropriately named $\mathbf{R_1}$ and $\mathbf{R_2}$, operating in a 2D environment.
-Let the state vectors be defined as Let the state of $\mathbf{R_1}$ and $\mathbf{R_1}$ at time step \(k\) be represented as:
+In this paper, we consider a multivehicle localization scenario inspired by \cite{akhihiero2024cooperative} involving two robotic agents, denoted as $\mathbf{A_1}$ and $\mathbf{A_2}$, operating in a 2D environment.
+Let the state vectors be defined as the state of $\mathbf{A_1}$ and $\mathbf{A_2}$ at time step \(k\) and represented as:

 where \( x^k \), \( y^k \),\(v_{x}^k\) and \(v_{y}^k\) denote the position and velocity of the respective vehicles at time step \( k \). where the numbered subscripts denote the robots.
-The robots are assumed to be point masses; thus, only the position is estimated, i.e., no orientation.The corresponding covariance matrices of their states are given by \( \mathbf{P}_1^k \) and \( \mathbf{P}_2^k \).
+The robots are assumed to be point masses; thus, only the position is estimated, i.e., no orientation.
+The corresponding covariance matrices of their states are given by \( \mathbf{P}_1^k \) and \( \mathbf{P}_2^k \).
 The inter-vehicle range measurement at time step \( k \) is: